teamwolverine/lunchline/README.md

 The current code you see represents our MVP.
 Lunchline will evolve and become even cooler!
 Some features we would like to add are:

 * Ability to filter what types of restaurants you're in the mood for
+* Faster back end algorithm
 * Restaurant menus
 * Restaurant photos
 * Reviews of restaurants
+* Display last updated time
+* Time reset/decay
+* User accounts so they can save favorite restaurants, etc
+* Online ordering
 * An incentive/reward system
-* Online ordering
-* User accounts so they can save favorite restaurants, etc

 These are just a few of the ideas we want to implement and this list will constantly evolve.
 Feel free to give some input on ideas you'd like to see!

 # Team
 This project was created by: